oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/azure-kubernetes-service/_index.md

 az ad sp create-for-rbac --skip-assignment --name $SP_NAME

 # Copy the output to a file, we will use it to
-# grant your service principal with a contributor role in AKS.
 # Specifically we will need the app ID, client secret and tenant ID later.
 ```